Save on tolls

 Keep your ticket safe

-Lost tickets default to the maximum toll: the full 241 miles at the cash rate.
-For a Class 1 car that is roughly $27.75 even on a 5-mile drive.
+Lost tickets in the ticketed section default to the maximum fare: the full Swanton-to-Newton-Falls run at the cash rate, $20.00 for a Class 1 car, even on a 5-mile drive.
 Clip the ticket to your visor.

 E-ZPass vs cash: real numbers